T0nyLin/TAanywhere/README.md

 5. Firebase:
 Firebase is a Backend-as-a-Service (BaaS) app development platform that provides hosted backend services such as a realtime database, cloud storage, authentication, crash reporting, machine learning, remote configuration, and hosting for static files.
 It supports Flutter as a plugin and we can use most of the functionality of Firebase in our Flutter project.
 \
-We have used firebase in several parts of our project.
-An example is the user email authentication via firebase, where the email and password registered by the user will be stored in the database of firebase and be used for login authentication purpose.
-We also plan to use firebase's database to store some users' information, and use firebase's cloud function for one-time-pass (OTP) authentication.
+We have used Firebase in several parts of our project.
+An example is the user email authentication via Firebase, where the email and password registered by the user will be stored in the database of Firebase and be used for login authentication purpose.
+We also plan to use Firebase's database to store some users' information, and use Firebase's cloud function for one-time-pass (OTP) authentication.

 ## Software Development Process
 **Planning:**